-She is the author of Virtual Teams: Mastering Communication and Collaboration in the Digital Age and is co-author (with Charles Naquin) of The Essentials of Job Negotiations: Proven Strategies for Getting What You Want.
-In 2017, a third book (with co-author Jennifer Gibbs) titled Distraction: Staying Connected without losing Focus, will be released.
-Other published work appears in journals such as Organizational Behavior and Human Decision Processes, Journal of Applied Psychology, Group Dynamics, and Social Justice Research.
+She is the author of five books: Virtual Teams: Mastering Communication and Collaboration in the Digital Age, The Essentials of Job Negotiations: Proven Strategies for Getting What You Want (with Charles Naquin), Distracted: Staying Connected without Losing Focus (with Jennifer Gibbs), Negotiating at Home: Essential Steps for Reaching Agreement with Your Kids (with Mary Kern), and The 10-Second Commute: New Realities of Virtual Work (with Mason Ameri).
+Other published work appears in journals such as Organizational Behavior and Human Decision Processes, Journal of Applied Psychology, Harvard Business Review, Sloan Management Review, Group Dynamics, and Social Justice Research.

-Ph.D., Northwestern University; Organization Behavior
+Ph.D. and M.S., Northwestern University, Organization Behavior

 M.A. and B.A., University of Chicago, Psychology and Education

 Kurtzberg, T. R., Naquin, C. E., & Ameri, M. (2022).
 Deception by device: Lying behavior on laptops versus cell phones.
 International Journal of Conflict Management, 33, 569-591. doi: 10.1108/IJCMA-10-2021-0157

 Ameri, M. & Kurtzberg, T. R. (15 Feb, 2022).
 Leveling the playing field through remote work.
 MIT Sloan Management Review, 63, 1-3. https://sloanreview.mit.edu/article/leveling-the-playing-field-through-remote-work/